Banastre Tarleton: Tarleton helmet

 During the American War of Independence, Tarleton made popular a leather helmet with antique style applications and a fur plume (woolen for lower ranks) protruding far into the upper front side.
 It was based on the Continental European dragoon helmet that became popular in several other armies before it fell out of fashion.
-(Note: Knight) Sir Joshua Reynolds' portrait of Tarleton shows him wearing the helmet; it was worn by all ranks in the British Legion.
+Sir Joshua Reynolds' portrait of Tarleton shows him wearing the helmet; it was worn by all ranks in the British Legion.
 Royal Horse Artillery troops wore the helmet until the end of the Napoleonic Wars, as did light dragoon regiments from about 1796 to 1812.

 Auction of captured battle flags

 In 2006, four Patriot regimental colours captured by Tarleton in 1779 and 1780 were auctioned by Sotheby's in New York City.
 The flags sold for US$17.3 million at auction on Flag Day in the United States on 14 June 2006.

-These battleflags are the last American Revolutionary War colours known to remain in British hands and the last such colours to remain in private hands anywhere.
-Banastre Tarleton bequeathed the trophies to his nephew Thomas Tarleton.
-They had remained in the family for over 200 years.

 Lot 1 was the colour of the 2nd Continental Light Dragoons (Sheldon's Dragoons), captured by the British Legion at Pound Ridge on 2 July 1779.
 It is the earliest surviving American flag of any kind with thirteen horizontal red and white stripes.
 Including its silver metallic fringe, the silk flag is 35 1/8 inches (hoist) × 38 3/4 inches (fly).
 In the centre, there is a square of red silk bordered in gold and black.
 On it is a painted badge of a winged dark storm cloud from which ten gold and orange thunderbolts are emanating.
 Below that is the motto "PAT:A CONCITA FULM:NT NATI" (roughly translated, "When their country calls, her sons answer in tones of thunder").

 Lot 2 was the complete stand of three regimental colours of the 3rd Virginia Detachment.
 The British Legion, commanded by Tarleton, captured them at the Battle of Waxhaws on 29 May 1780.
 They are the only remaining intact stand of colours from the Revolution.
 The 50 1/4 inches (hoist) × 45 3/8 inches (fly) regimental flag is the oldest surviving American flag having a canton of five-pointed stars.
 It is of gold silk painted with a beaver felling a palmetto tree.
 Below that is the motto "Perseverando".
 At the upper hoist is a blue silk canton with thirteen stars.
 It is very similar to No. 7 described in the 1778 inventory "A Return of ye New Standards & Division Colours for ye Army of ye United States of America In Possession of Major Jonathan Gostelowe, Comy.
 Mily.
 Stores".